marimo-team/marimo/docs/guides/overview.md

 marimo visualizes the last expression of each cell as its **output**.
 Outputs can be any Python value, including markdown and interactive elements created with the marimo library, _e.g._, `mo.md(...)`, `mo.ui.slider(...)`.
-You can even interpolate Python values into markdown and other marimo elements to build rich composite outputs.
+You can even interpolate Python values into markdown (using `mo.md(f"...")`) and other marimo elements to build rich composite outputs:

 <div align="center">
 <figure>